junxit/us-congress-bills-110/metadata.md

 - 2007-10-23 — Rule H. Res.
 763 passed House.
 - 2007-10-23 — Rule provides for consideration of H.R.
 1011 with 1 hour of general debate.
 Previous question shall be considered as ordered without intervening motions except motion to recommit with or without instructions.
 Measure will be considered read.
 A specified amendment is in order.
 - 2007-10-23 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H11907)
+- 2007-10-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.